AllieRobinson/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is meaningful markup.
+It is useful for you and other developers because it is much clearer than presentational markup and will make your code easier to understand.
+For example, a ```nav``` element is much more descriptive than a ```div``` element.
+It is useful for search engine optimization, as search engines will be able to tell which elements are more important than other elements.
+It is also helpful for people who rely on screen readers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    ```display: block``` creates a new line and takes up the entire width of its container, while ```display: inline``` does not do either of those things. ```display: block``` is also able to have a determined height and width, while ```display: inline``` only takes up the space necessary for the content inside of it.

 3. What are the 4 areas of the box model?

+    Content, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The vertical axis.

 5. Explain why git is valuable to a team of developers.

+    Git is valuable because it allows multiple people to work on the same code separately.
+Edits can be merged so that teamwork is useful and efficient.
+Older versions of code can be committed so that if something is broken in the new code, developers can revert back to the old version while they fix the problem in the new code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [+] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [+] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [+] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [+] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.